HackTricks-wiki/hacktricks/windows-hardening/lateral-movement/dcom-exec.md

 ***

 ## MMC20.Application

+**For more info about this technique chech the original post from [https://enigma0x3.net/2017/01/05/lateral-movement-using-the-mmc20-application-com-object/](https://enigma0x3.net/2017/01/05/lateral-movement-using-the-mmc20-application-com-object/)**

 Distributed Component Object Model (DCOM) objects present an interesting capability for network-based interactions with objects.
 Microsoft provides comprehensive documentation for both DCOM and Component Object Model (COM), accessible [here for DCOM](https://msdn.microsoft.com/en-us/library/cc226801.aspx) and [here for COM](https://msdn.microsoft.com/en-us/library/windows/desktop/ms694363\(v=vs.85\).aspx).
 A list of DCOM applications can be retrieved using the PowerShell command: